Data Models & Ontology

 API Reference: mosaicolabs.models.mixins.CovarianceMixin

-Injects multidimensional uncertainty fields, typically used for flattened covariance matrices in sensor fusion applications.
+Injects multidimensional uncertainty fields, typically used for flattened covariance matrices (e.g., 3x3 or 6x6) in sensor fusion applications.

 class MySensor(Serializable, CovarianceMixin):